Hochschild cohomology of polynomial representations of $GL_2(\bar{\mathbb{F}}_p)$: Guidebook.

 \section{Guidebook.}

 The proof of Theorem \ref{main} passes through a number of counties of diverse character; here we briefly describe some of these.
-In Section \ref{schursection} we review some elements of the theory of Schur algebras, which are finite dimensional algebras commonly used in the study of rational representations of $GL_n$; we make some comments that are related to the study of the Hochschild cohomology of Schur algebras.
-The Schur algebras we are interested in are not Koszul algebras; nevertheless, they are closely related to certain Koszul algebras and we make use of some pretty generalities concerning the Hochschild cohomology of Koszul algebras; in Section \ref{hhkoszulsection} we give an account of these.
+The algebras we are interested in are not Koszul algebras; nevertheless, they are closely related to certain Koszul algebras and we make use of some pretty generalities concerning the Hochschild cohomology of Koszul algebras; in Section \ref{hhkoszulsection} we give an account of these.
 In Section \ref{oldsection} we introduce certain algebraic operators and gather together some facts about these that we have established in previous papers.
 In Section \ref{algopHH} we describe an interaction of these operators with Hochschild cohomology and Koszul duality.
-In Section \ref{GL2section} we recall from another paper \cite{MT2} how special examples of our algebraic operators can be used to describe the representation theory of $GL_2(F)$.
-In Section \ref{computation} we show that this description of the representation theory of $GL_2(F)$ via algebraic operators along with the Section \ref{algopHH} analysis of the behaviour of Hochschild cohomology under such algebraic operators can be used to describe the Hochschild cohomology for the algebras relevant to $GL_2(F)$ in terms of an algebraic operator $\fO_{\mathbb{HH}(\clubsuit)}$; here $\clubsuit = \mathbb{H}(\mathbb{T}_{\Omega}(\ut^!))$ for a certain Koszul algebra $\Omega$ and a certain pair of dg $\Omega$-$\Omega$ bimodules $\ut^!$, and $\mathbb{HH}$ is the operator that sends a graded algebra $x = \bigoplus_i x^i$ to a graded algebra $\bigoplus_i HH(x^0, x^i)$.
-In Section \ref{clubsuitsection} we give a combinatorial description of the algebra $\clubsuit$ via certain bimodules; to do this we invoke a study of the negative part $\clubsuit^-$ of $\clubsuit$ made in a previous article \cite{MT3}, and Serre duality for $\Omega$.
-In Section \ref{explicitbimod} we perform a detailed combinatorial analysis of the Hochschild cohomology of certain bimodules appearing in the algebra $\clubsuit$.
+In Section \ref{GL2section} we recall from another paper \cite{MT2} how special examples of our algebraic operators can be used to describe the polynomial representation theory of $\GL_2(F)$.
+In Section \ref{computation} we show that this description of the polynomial representation theory of $\GL_2(F)$ via algebraic operators along with the Section \ref{algopHH} analysis of the behaviour of Hochschild cohomology under such algebraic operators can be used to describe the Hochschild cohomology for the algebras relevant to $\GL_2(F)$ in terms of an algebraic operator $\fO_{\ffHH(\HTct)}$; here $\HTct = \bbH\bbT_{\Omega}(\ut^!))$ is the homology tensor algebra over a certain Koszul algebra $\Omega$ of a certain pair of dg $\Omega$-$\Omega$ bimodules $\ut^!$, and $\ffHH$ is the operator that sends a graded algebra $X = \bigoplus_i X^i$ to a graded algebra $\bigoplus_i \HH(X^0, X^i)$.
+In Section \ref{clubsuitsection} we give a combinatorial description of the algebra $\HTct$ via certain bimodules; to do this we invoke a study of the negative part $\HTct^-$ of $\HTct$ made in a previous article \cite{MT3}, and Serre duality for $\Omega$.
+In Section \ref{explicitbimod} we perform a detailed combinatorial analysis of the Hochschild cohomology of certain bimodules appearing in the algebra $\HTct$.
 A fact emerging here is that a certain quotient $\Theta$ of $\Omega$, commonly known as the preprojective algebra of type $A$, possesses an involution $\sigma$ such that